AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 The section provides some trivia about the coverage observed by the instrumentation embedded in the target binary.

-The first line in the box tells you how many branch tuples we have already hit, in proportion to how much the bitmap can hold.
+The first line in the box tells you how many branch tuples already were hit, in proportion to how much the bitmap can hold.
 The number on the left describes the current input; the one on the right is the value for the entire input corpus.

 Be wary of extremes: